-So I've left it until now to write a new blog post as I've been so busy in terms of studying and essay researching and presentation writing that I've not had energy for much else.
-But I'm nearing the end of the first semester ......and I’m sooo glad to say that I’ve managed to calm … Continue reading Thoughts on being a ‘mature’ student…..and the final push
+I've left it until now to write a new blog post as I've been so busy in terms of studying and essay researching and presentation writing that I've not had energy for much else.
+But I'm nearing the end of the first semester ......and I’m sooo glad to say that I’ve managed to calm down. … Continue reading Thoughts on being a ‘mature’ student…..and the final push

-So this blog post has been written over the first 3 weeks of my journey deeper into the academic world.
+This blog post has been written over the first 3 weeks of my journey deeper into the academic world.
 It's been a bit traumatic, a bit wonderful and a bit in-between.
-It's also a bit (a lot) of rambling too, so please forgive me as my head was mashed for 3 weeks and I'm … Continue reading Planes, trains and academia …..or rather cars, croissants and a small matter of anxiety
+It's also a bit (a lot) of rambling too, so please forgive me as my head was mashed for 3 weeks and I'm only … Continue reading Planes, trains and academia …..or rather cars, croissants and a small matter of anxiety

 After thinking long and hard about what to write in my last blog post before starting the MA, I decided to give a brief snapshot of what I'd been up to in preparation for beginning at Leeds.
 Now that I'm on the eve of the start of the module I'm feeling somewhat more reflective than usual, … Continue reading The calm before the…?